 Restore PHP to your system

-cPanel & WHM cannot clean up configurations or other related files when you manually remove RPMs.
-If you manually remove RPMs, you could remove dependencies in which your hosted websites require.
+The system cannot remove configurations or other related files when you manually remove RPMs.
+If you manually remove RPMs, you could remove dependencies that your hosted websites require.

 We do not recommend that you perform